 – Doug Mack, author of Europe on 5 Wrong Turns a Day and the upcoming The Forgotten States of America

-Since Amazon success/failure hinges on reviews, I will now beseech you to buy and review my book.
+Since Amazon success/failure hinges on reviews, I will now beseech you to buy and review my Romania travel memoir.
 Not sure if a book about two fascinating guys named “Dracula” and liberally peppered with humor is for you?
 Well, maybe the overview will convince you.

 The undisputed A-lister among Transylvania’s cabaret of supernatural blood-drainers and face-eaters, Count Dracula is both a publicist’s dream and nightmare.
 Like Donald Trump, despite unremitting horrifying behavior, the public can’t get enough of him even after more than a century of being name-dropped in literature, TV and film.